d3p1/docker-magento/README.md

 --- *Remember to include OpenSearch & Elasticsearch recommended host configuration*
 --- *Remember to update OpenSearch & Elasticsearch JVM heap sizes to be at least 50% of system RAM or limit container RAM*
 --- *Remember to create Traefik `acme.json` file with `600` permissions to avoid error: `traefik-1  | time="2024-03-26T03:03:26Z" level=error msg="The ACME resolver \"le-http\" is skipped from the resolvers list because: unable to get ACME account: permissions 644 for /etc/traefik/acme.json are too open, please use 600"`*
---- *Add Elasticsearch or OpenSearch service to Dev Container configuration*
 --- *Remove `chown` from PHP-FPM and PHP CLI images*
 --- *Add `g+s` to working dir so every file/directory is created using `www` user/group*
 --- *Remember to export the `BASE_SEARCH_SERVICE` used for `devcontainer.json`*